husainattar/Chat-App/README.md

 * Here complete application is built using Nodejs , ExpressJs and Socket.io
 * Check out the genral.js and UserClass.js to check out the message and users storing process and mechanism.
 * Check out the server.js for connection logic.
+* Check out the views folder for UI and logic for sending geolocation.For more geolocation api check out [here](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API)

 ### Installation
 * Delete the node Module before cloning the application.